Opshou/market-basket-analysis/README.md

 ### Results

-More information on the results in the PDF.
+More information on the "Fake report_Market Basket Analysis" PDF.

 ### Our data

-Look at the csv file.
+"Transactions.csv" file